-The King’s Cross Story Palace is a two year project that will tell some of the stories that have been important to the people that have lived, worked and played in the area over the last 100 years.
-We’ll be showcasing social history and personal memories from the mile radius around King’s Cross station on our online archive, which we’ll be launching in September 2018, and in a series of exhibitions and walking tours.
+King’s Cross Story Palace was a two year project that told stories from people that have lived, worked and played in the King’s Cross area over the last 100 years.
+We showcased social history and personal memories from the mile radius around King’s Cross station on our online archive and in a series of exhibitions and walking tours.

-As well as recording and showcasing stories, we are developing a toolkit for people that want to run similar projects.
-We are working with volunteers, and a team of heritage ambassadors who will continue aspects of the project in the future.
+As well as recording and showcasing stories, we produced a toolkit for people that want to run similar projects.
+We worked with volunteers, and a team of heritage ambassadors who will continue aspects of the project in the future.

+The project was delivered by Historypin and the Building Exploratory.
+Historypin is a social enterprise, founded in 2011, that supports communities in sharing and exploring local history and building social cohesion in their communities.
 Launched in 1998, the Building Exploratory is a learning and engagement organisation that helps communities to discover the secrets of their local area.
-It works across London to engage community groups in celebrating their built environment, its heritage, buildings and public spaces. www.buildingexploratory.org.uk / @buildingexplore
+It works across London to engage community groups in celebrating their built environment, its heritage, buildings and public spaces.